jacobagerson/Jumbo_Dash/README.md

 # Made by
 Isaac Medina, Jan Konings, Ryan Chen, Jacob Gerson
 # Decription
-An in depth description of our project can be found here
+An in depth description of our project is attatched, titled "Final Report ES4 - FInal draft"

 VHDL code is in the "impl_1" folder.
 # Pictures